opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_61/report.md

 21     The Appellant was thereby ordered to make instalment payments of $100 per month with effect from 30th April 2018 and thereafter on the last day of each month until this sum of $8,900 was fully paid up on top of the current said monthly maintenance of the sum of $2,900.
 The Appellant did not appeal against this Court Order.

 22     On 2nd May 2018, the Respondent filed another enforcement application in MSS 1628 of 2018 regarding the said monthly maintenance payable by the Appellant.
 On 22nd June 2018, the learned District Judge ordered that the Appellant was to pay the sum of $6,200 comprising the outstanding arrears of the maintenance for the two months (April and May 2018) at $2,900 per month in addition to the previous outstanding instalment payments due under the 25th August 2016 Court Order.
-The total outstanding sum of $6,200 was to paid in 4 equal monthly instalments of $1,550 in default of which the Appellant was to serve one-day imprisonment for each non-payment[\[note: 1\]](#Ftn_1).
+The total outstanding sum of $6,200 was to paid in 4 equal monthly instalments of $1,550 in default of which the Appellant was to serve one-day imprisonment for each non-payment[^1].

 23     The Appellant appealed against this order in DCA 61 of 2018 and the Grounds of Decision was issued by the learned District Judge on 8th August 2018.
-However, this appeal was subsequently withdrawn by the Appellant on 11th September 2018 and the Appellant fully paid up the outstanding arrears[\[note: 2\]](#Ftn_2).
+However, this appeal was subsequently withdrawn by the Appellant on 11th September 2018 and the Appellant fully paid up the outstanding arrears[^2].

 ### Appeal in DCA 100 of 2018